 Hike Atlanta’s Cascade Springs Nature Preserve to a beautiful waterfall, a moss-covered historic springhouse, and mounded earthworks from the Civil War battle of Utoy Creek.

 Departing from a chain-link-fenced parking area, the Cascade Springs Nature Preserve seems an unlikely venue for the natural beauty that borders its trails.
 The preserve’s tranquility is surrounded by urban buzz in a southwest Atlanta neighborhood dotted with 1970s plazas and historic Craftsman houses.

 But inside the park’s 120 acres of green space, a wide trail network explores a tumbling waterfall, a wildlife-filled forest, and trickling springs that feed the park’s many streams.
 The hilly forest is a retreat from the surrounding city, and home to wildlife including deer, birds, and turtles.

 Cascade Springs Nature Preserve: the hike

 The hike departs the pavement, following a dirt trail through rolling forest westbound toward Utoy Creek and meeting the creek at .3 mile.
 The trail turns southbound, following the creek’s deeply-cut banks upstream along an old gravel roadbed.
 The hike reaches a side trail at .55 miles, turning left here to climb and wind through switchbacks in a boulder-studded forest.

 The trail crests elevation on a ridge.
 Civil War earthworks are faintly visible on the rolling forest floor, covered in a dense blanket of ferns and ivy.
 The hike turns right at a trail intersection on the ridge’s crest, hiking due east before turning left onto the northbound Terrace Trail.
-English Ivy drapes the landscape in deep emerald as the trail descends, passing an old building just before 1 mile.
+English Ivy drapes the landscape in deep emerald as the trail descends, passing an old building at just under 1 mile.